abkmadni/abk-ss-imgcg/README.md

 - **Backend (Flask + TensorFlow)**: Extracts image features using Xception and generates captions using a trained LSTM model saved as an H5 file (`models/best_model_9.h5`).
 - **Frontend (React + Tailwind CSS)**: Provides a user-friendly interface for uploading/capturing images and displaying the generated captions.

+## Dataset
+This model was trained on the [Flickr8k Dataset](https://www.kaggle.com/datasets/adityajn105/flickr8k) (8,000 images with captions).
+Download and extract the dataset to reproduce training steps.

+## Training Notebook
+A Jupyter Notebook demonstrating data preprocessing, model training, and evaluation is available in the `training/` folder:
+- `training/training_caption_generator.ipynb`

 ## Folder Structure
 ```
 project-root/